·

 Before we dive into the contents of my bag, let’s talk about the pack itself.

 A good daypack is the foundation of your daily adventures.
-It should be lightweight, comfortable, and durable enough to withstand the rigors of travel.
+It should be lightweight, comfortable, and durable enough to handle daily use over a long period of time.
+For that, I recommend getting a quality daypack from a legit travel or outdoor brand.

 I personally love the Eddie Bauer packable daypack.
 It’s lightweight, folds down into a pocket, and has a breathable mesh back which helps keep me from becoming a giant sweat stain.
 It’s great for day trips or even overnight getaways!
-I got it at a thrift store in France but honestly I’d buy another one full-price if I had to.
+I got mine at a thrift store in France, but honestly I’d buy another one full-price if I had to.

 The only downside is there’s no internal structure (which is why it squishes down into a pocket) so everything inside just falls to the bottom.
 I use packing cubes to keep things organized in there, which works out pretty good.